4 Days in Budapest: The Ultimate Budapest Guide by a Local

 After walking along the Pest side of the Danube, now you can balance things out by taking a stroll along the banks of the Buda side.

-Leaving Cinnamon, you can just follow Csalogány street towards the river where you will be greeted with a view of the edifice of the Hungarian Parliament Building.
+Leaving Cinnamon, you can just follow Csalogány Street towards the river where you will be greeted with a view of the edifice of the Hungarian Parliament Building.
 Head south and you’ll have the chance to take photos of the proud landmarks of Castle Hill as well as the right bank of the river.

 The Hungarian Parliament across the Danube river in Budapest